-This year we cancelled our annual NVC Summerfest and instead we attended a self-catering NVC Camping Space.
+This year we cancelled our annual NVC Summerfest and instead we attended a self-catering NVC Camping Space as a way to explore building community after isolation.
 To support ‘social distancing’, the campsite provided each household a toilet, a tap and a pitch that was ten metres distant from the adjoining ones.
 So, physically we were protected.

 But how are we doing emotionally when we keep physical distance?
 What happens when there is strong longing for personal connection, seeing each other and hearing each in the flesh?
 One person expressed her sadness that she is missing hugging, and for her ‘social distancing’ doesn’t mean that she wants ‘social distance’.
 No, not at all!
 It means keeping physical distance.

 She was very clear and definitely wanted to socialise.
 She said: “Please include me and talk to me.
 Just keep two metres away.
 Please accept when I bring my own chair, food, drink, etc. It’s not personal.
 I’m a vulnerable person and I want to stay safe and healthy.
 However, after months of isolation it’s my first chance to meet people and to spend some time with them outdoors.”

 Other people expressed their joy at being in nature, close to the elements, meeting friends and having a chat in person.
 I experienced it in a similar way.
 Shantigarbha and I enjoyed each other’s company in these months of isolation, however coming together with like-minded people in the spirit of NVC brings a different kind of connection.
 It’s really about being part of a community, even though we only see each other once a year.

 When I speak about ‘community’, I mean the people you share time, space and resources with.
 It’s the people you eat with, the people you share space with.
 It’s the people you share common resources with, whether it’s a well or a website.
 Inasmuch as you share resources, you also share risk about how those resources are used.